AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - Big GOAT right here, shoutout my boy (even tho its on RHF RN docs, still helped w the understanding part): https://medium.com/@rutikpanchal121/building-a-robust-form-in-react-native-with-react-hook-form-and-zod-for-validation-7583678970c3

+- I finished the frontend part with React hook form + yup aswell and now all that's left is just call backend using axios.
+I'll try doing it with no
+RN cookies library and try to find a bug/error.

+- Can't be bothered doing no more, gotta play some fifa tn, gotta go over one leetcode problem & answer some basic react interview q's then continue tomorrow.